kt3k/moneybit/packages/moneybit-domain/account.md

 - name: amount
   type: Money
   desc: The amount of the account
+- name: description
+  type: string
+  desc: The description of the account
+- name: trade
+  type: Trade
+  desc: The trade which the account belongs
 ---

 Account represents a debit or credit in a trade.